![]() |

 – Albert J. Simpson DVM

-Dogs, Diet and Disease is an indispensible guide for anyone with a Cushinoid or diabetic dog…or anyone who wants further, very sound, evidence about the links between commercial diet and immune related diseases.
+Dogs, Diet and Disease is an indispensible guide for anyone with a Cushingoid or diabetic dog…or anyone who wants further, very sound, evidence about the links between commercial diet and immune related diseases.
 This is the most thorough, well researched and clearly explained book I have ever read about the connections between commercial food and disease…and I have read everything I can get my hands on… Let me also say that this book is finding its way into the hands of more and more veterinarians…the ones I have spoken to have been very impressed with it’s content and how well grounded it is.

 – Elizabeth Knight, Portland, Oregon